rishabhgoel0213/rishabhgoel0213/README.md

 - **RealPokerGame**: A fast-paced free-to-play poker game where you compete for rating points, developed in Dart.

-- **PirateTime**: An app where you compete with friends online to reduce screentime in a fun, pirate-themed game, developed in Android Studio.
+- **pirate-time**: An app where you compete with friends online to reduce screentime in a fun, pirate-themed game, developed in Android Studio.

 ## Get in Touch